 Do you, or a loved one, regularly struggle to get to sleep?
 Or suffer the consequences of poor quality sleep?
-Of course, it might be that you need a new mattress, or perhaps a new pillow.
+Knowing how to sleep well is somewhat of an art, and of course, it might be that you need a new mattress, or perhaps a new pillow.
 Maybe the room could be darker, or the street outside quieter.
 But if you're not getting enough sleep, you're not the only one.

 A survey by The Sleep Council found that while most adults need around seven to nine hours sleep a night, a third of Brits are getting just five to six.
-If this sounds like you, our guide to sleeping well (in your bedroom or otherwise), with advice from Lisa Artis from The Sleep Council and Dave Gibson from The Sleep Site, is a must-read.
+If this sounds like you, our guide to sleeping well – in your bedroom or otherwise – features advice from Lisa Artis from The Sleep Council and Dave Gibson from The Sleep Site.
+It's a must-read.

 As well as being a short term problem – we all know how hard it is to get through a day when you're exhausted –a growing body of research suggests mental and physical problems become more pronounced in those sleeping for fewer than six hours.

 If it's watching an extra episode of your favourite box set that's delaying your bed time, it could be causing more damage than you realise; amping up your fight or flight response to stress levels, releasing hormones that speed up your heart rate and raise blood pressure.
 ‘It’s important to remember though,’ says Lisa.
 ‘That it’s also about the quality of sleep you are getting, not the quantity.